 This is usually taken into account in the context of balancing the overall available assets and resources, as against the needs of the husband, wife and the children.

 Sadly in many cases there is often not enough to go around when assets are being divided in divorce.
-In view of the position, this will often mean that the parties will not be able to sustain the same standard of living, which they enjoyed prior to the marriage breakdown.
+This will often mean that the parties will not be able to sustain the same standard of living enjoyed prior to the marriage breakdown.

 Fortunately, in the vast majority of divorces, this is not a relevant factor.
 However, where it is relevant, it can have a significant impact upon the settlement and outcome of the case.
 Supporting medical evidence will normally be required from a GP or Consultant.

 7. Parties’ contributions

 It is well established that where one party has not worked during the marriage but has been a homemaker looking after the dependent children and the other party has been the breadwinner, they are treated as having made an equal contribution towards the family and matrimonial assets.
 Contribution arguments are more relevant with short marriages, particularly where the parties had significant assets prior to the marriage or where significant assets have been built up during the period of separation.

 In addition, significant assets acquired during the marriage, for example, by a way of an inheritance, can also be viewed as a relevant contribution.
 However, as before, much will depend upon the length of the marriage and the needs of the parties.
 With an inheritance, much will depend also upon when the inheritance was received and whether it has been intermingled with other matrimonial assets.

 8. Loss of any benefit by reason of the divorce

 This normally relates to pensions.
 The Court now has the power to make a pension sharing order which enables this asset to be shared.

 9. Bad behaviour or conduct